Sasha Velour: Smoke & Mirrors

-On January 9, 2019, Velour premiered her first evening-length solo theater show, Smoke & Mirrors, in Canberra, Australia during a seven-city tour of Australia and New Zealand produced by ITD Events.
+On January 9, 2019, Steinberg premiered her first evening-length solo theater show, Smoke & Mirrors, in Canberra, Australia during a seven-city tour of Australia and New Zealand produced by ITD Events.
 The US premiere of Smoke & Mirrors was held on March 21, 2019, at New York Live Arts where it played eight sold-out shows.
-In May 2019, Velour performed the show at The Theatre At The Ace in Los Angeles, and on August 9 and 10, 2019, she performed two sold-out shows at the O_{2} Shepherd's Bush Empire in London.
+In May 2019, Steinberg performed the show at The Theatre At The Ace in Los Angeles, and on August 9 and 10, 2019, she performed two sold-out shows at the O_{2} Shepherd's Bush Empire in London.
 The show was also performed at Purdue University and the University of Illinois at Urbana-Champaign that fall.

 A 23-city (24 show) tour of the US and Canada opened in San Antonio, Texas on October 21, 2019, and closed in San Francisco, California on November 30, 2019.
 A 16-city tour of the United Kingdom and the European Union opened on March 2, 2020, in Birmingham, England.
 After seven performances, the tour was cut short due to the COVID-19 pandemic.
 The last performance was played in Dublin, Ireland on March 11, 2020.
-The European tour resumed in February 2022, playing in often sold-out theaters in 36 cities in 17 countries, reaching from Ireland to Poland.
+The European tour resumed in February 2022, playing 36 shows in often sold-out theaters in 33 cities across 17 countries, reaching from Ireland to Poland.

+2023–present

+In 2023, Steinberg's book The Big Reveal: An Illustrated Manifesto of Drag was published by Harper.
+The book was later adapted for the stage, and played in American and European theaters.

-Velour was featured on the June 2023 cover of the ELLE View, or digital, edition of ELLE Brasil.
+Steinberg was featured on the June 2023 cover of the ELLE View, the digital edition of ELLE Brasil.

+In March 2026, Steinberg's show Travesty will make its world premiere at the Woolly Mammoth Theatre Company in Washington, D.C., followed by a 24-city European tour, starting on May 2, 2026, in Vienna, Austria and concluding on June 12 in Seville, Spain.

 Personal life

-As of 2013, Velour resides in Brooklyn with partner Johnny Velour and her pet Italian Greyhound, Vanya.
-Velour is genderfluid and uses the pronouns she/they when not in drag.
+As of 2013, Steinberg resides in Brooklyn with partner Johnny Velour and her pet Italian Greyhound, Vanya.
+Steinberg is genderfluid and uses the pronouns she/they when not in drag.
 Her drag persona, Sasha Velour, uses the pronouns she/her.
-Velour has a shaved head.
+Steinberg has a shaved head.
 She often performs in drag bald, as a tribute to her mother, Jane Hedges, who died of cancer in 2015 and had lost her hair during treatment for the disease.